Chavoshi/CommonServiceLocator.NetCore/README.md

 This file explains the expected semantics IServiceLocator implementations must implement to properly conform to this interface, and a few implementation notes.

+## How To Install The Package

+To install CommonServiceLocator .Net Core, run the following command in the Package Manager Console:

+    PM> Install-Package CommonServiceLocator.NetCore

 ## Package URL

 https://www.nuget.org/packages/CommonServiceLocator.NetCore/